IsaiD-rx/rclone-download-instruction/README.md

      <img src="img/pic6.png" style="zoom:50%;" />

-   * The, a link would be given to get a verification code.
+   * Then, a link would be given to get a verification code.

    * You will be asked: it will ask whether to configure this as a Shared Drive.